Our Mistakes

 How we fell short: In giving season 2011, there were 3 major issues which we communicated poorly about to donors:

-- While Google covers credit card processing fees for charities enrolled in the Google Grants program (which includes GiveWell, itself, and many of our top charities), many charities are not enrolled and therefore donors who give to them via our website do pay credit card processing fees on their donations.
+1. While Google covers credit card processing fees for organizations enrolled in the Google Grants program (which includes GiveWell, itself, and many of our Top Charities), many organizations are not enrolled and therefore donors who give to them via our website do pay credit card processing fees on their donations.
 While these fees are small in absolute terms for smaller donors, a 3% fee on a $10,000 donation is $300.
 Some donors may realize this and choose to give via credit card regardless.
 Some, however, may not have realized this and would have preferred to have mailed a check to save the fee.
-October 2016 Update: Donors who support GiveWell or our top charities through donations to GiveWell are subject to payment processing fees that vary depending on the platform through which they donate; we no longer receive free processing through Google due to the end of that program.
+October 2016 Update: Donors who support GiveWell or our Top Charities through donations to GiveWell are subject to payment processing fees that vary depending on the platform through which they donate; we no longer receive free processing through Google due to the end of that program.
 We have published a page detailing the options for donating to GiveWell and associated fees, as well as advice for larger donors interested in minimizing such fees.

-Steps we have taken to improve: Though GiveWell's responsibility for communicating about the points above varies, communicating well about all of the above furthers our mission.
-We plan to communicate better about these points to larger donors in 2012.
-(More at a 2012 blog post.)
+How we addressed our mistake: Though GiveWell’s responsibility for communicating about the points above varies, communicating well about all of the above furthers our mission.
+We worked to communicate better about these points to larger donors, including through this 2012 blog post.

-October 2016 Update: In addition to our page listing giving options for donors, we also have a page of advice for larger donors, including donating appreciate securities.
+Update (posted October 2016): In addition to our page listing giving options for donors, we also created a page of advice for larger donors, including donating appreciated securities.

 How we fell short: